 That’s where LLM tracking tools become essential.
 These platforms help you see how your content performs in the world of generative AI.
-They go beyond traditional SEO, providing insights into how Large Language Models (LLMs) surface your content, how users interact with AI-generated answers, and where you’re missing opportunities.
+They go beyond traditional AI SEO tools, providing insights into how Large Language Models (LLMs) surface your content, how users interact with AI-generated answers, and where you’re missing opportunities.

 What Are LLM Tracking Tools?

-LLM tracking tools are specialized software platforms designed to monitor how your content, keywords, brand, and competitors appear in AI-generated responses from models like OpenAI’s GPT-4o, Google’s Gemini, Anthropic’s Claude 3.5, and others.
+LLM tracking tools are specialized software platforms designed to monitor how your content, keywords, brand, and competitors appear in AI-generated responses from models like OpenAI’s GPT-4o, Google’s Gemini, Anthropic’s Claude 3.5, and Perplexity.

 - Is ChatGPT recommending my product when a user asks for the “best CRM for startups”?